 Acupuncture can help reduce recovery time post-surgery and may even help individuals avoid invasive surgical procedures altogether.
 Regular treatments can also lower the need for pain medication, which can lead to addiction and unwanted side effects.

 You may ask, how does acupuncture work to relieve pain?

 Acupuncture is successful at treating pain because it increases the secretion of endorphins in the body.
-Endorphins are the body’s natural painkiller and are 1,000 times stronger than morphine.
+Endorphins are the body’s natural painkiller and are 1,000 times more potent than some of the strongest pain medications.
 This is why acupuncture is a safer alternative to prescription medication.
 To learn more about how acupuncture helps with pain read my blog, “Acupuncture for the Treatment of Back Pain.”

-Acupuncture also has an affect on the circulatory system by influencing vasodilators like histamine in the body.
+Acupuncture also has an effect on the circulatory system by influencing vasodilators like histamine in the body.
 This shows how acupuncture treatments can resolve edema, neuropathy, and injuries.
-Acupuncture also generates competing stimulus and effectively interrupts the neurotransmission of the pain signals from reaching the brain.
+Acupuncture also generates competing stimuli and effectively interrupts the neurotransmission of the pain signals from reaching the brain.
 Acupuncture and Chinese medicine provide a safe, holistic approach to pain relief.